 Reading about interrelationships can be confusing for our audience, which ranges from top-tier C-level executives to community members who scarcely speak English, if at all.
 What makes data visualisation so advantageous for Third i is its ability to clearly and concisely present ‘interrelationships.’
 Complex scenarios are explained through ‘interrelationships.’

 So using data visualisation, we are able to establish greater communication between stakeholder groups.
-Once these stakeholder groups are able to communicate, the possibility of collaboration becomes a reality.
+Once these stakeholder groups can communicate, the possibility of collaboration becomes a reality.

 Individuals around the world have lost their livelihoods due to the coronavirus pandemic.
 How will this affect our ability to make progress in reaching sustainable development goals?